zoltan-nz/mongodb-excercise/assignment-4/assignment-4.md

 Important to note, that we should not use any filter (`$match`), because we want to use the whole dataset to calculate the right number.

-In the first step we use `$push` to add each date to our array. `Push` keeps duplications, so the size of the array will represent the valid reservations.
-Using `$addToSet` for sailors helps to have a clean list of unique sailor ids.
+In the first step we use `$push` to add each date to our array. `Push` keeps duplications, so the size of the array will represent the valid number of reservations.
+(Assuming reservation is valid if `reserves.date` exists.)
+Using `$addToSet` for sailors helps to have a clean list of unique sailor ids (without duplication).
 The size of this set shows the exact number of sailors and we add sailors with zero reservations as well.

 In the second step, we just use `$size` to get the length of our sets.

-In the third step we calculate the average number with `$divide`.
+In the third step we calculate the average number with `$divide`:

 ```js
 > db.reserves.aggregate([